coha-it/dr-oliver-haas.de/wp-content/plugins/supreme-modules-for-divi/readme.txt

 == Changelog ==
+= 2.4.0 – 27.08.2021 =
+* Fixed: Contact form 7 button conflict with Theme Customizer Button styles.
+* Fixed: Text alignment CSS classes not found in newer Divi version.
+* Enhanced: Enqueued magnific-popup.js from /includes/builder/feature/dynamic-assets/assets/js/magnific-popup.js only when using Lightbox and Popup features.

+= 2.3.9 – 17.06.2021 =
+* Enhanced: Divi Embed Google Map Module (No API required) – Added Fallback method if Google Map API is saved.
+* Enhanced: Zoom option unitless for Divi Embed Google Map Module.

+= 2.3.8 – 26.05.2021 =
+* Enhanced: Divi Embed Google Map.
+* Note: The Embed Google Maps JavaScript API v2 is deprecated and has turned off on May 26, 2021 by Google.
+As a result, all site’s v2 embed maps will stop working, and will return JavaScript errors.
+Million of websites has been affected by this.
+Google Embed Map now required a API key even for embed map.

+= 2.3.7 – 13.05.2021 =
+* Fixed: Admin Notice compatibility with Gravity Forms in some cases.

+= 2.3.6 – 04.02.2021 =
+* Fixed: Divi Image Accordion module in Custom Post Type and Theme Builder.

+= 2.3.5 – 19.01.2021 =
+* Enhanched: Add CSS class ‘skip-lazy’ to the before/after images to make sure it is skipped.

+= 2.3.4 – 12.01.2021 =
+* Enhanced: Supreme Button Module conflict with Divi’s button module margin and padding values.

+= 2.3.3 – 07.01.2021 =
+* Added: Divi Image Accordion Module.

 = 2.3.2 – 06.10.2020 =
 * Enhanced: Before After Image Slider Module by executing only in view port.
 (LazyLoad Enhanced).
 * Enhanced Typing Module and Before After Image Slider by checking if waypoints is loaded.